Perspective | Before the U.S. Army’s jeep could go to war, it had to survive Baltimore

 “Bantam was the only car company that met the requirements,” said Van Valkenburgh, who writes about World War II equipment on his questmasters.us website and Facebook page.

 But the Army worried that the small Butler, Pa., company couldn’t manufacture the vehicles in sufficient quantities.
-Willys and Ford were chosen to build the ¼-ton, 4x4 command reconnaissance vehicle.
+Willys and Ford were chosen to build the quarter-ton, 4x4 command reconnaissance vehicle.
 Between 1941 and 1945, Willys built 300,000 at its Toledo plant.
 Ford built 250,000 at five different plants.

-As for the name, in 1943 an Army spokesman told the Associated Press it derived from its role as “general purpose” vehicle, or GP.
+As for the name, in 1943 an Army spokesman told the Associated Press it derived from its role as a “general purpose” vehicle, or GP.
 Soon thereafter, he said, “the phonetic possibility of GP came to the forefront and the result was jeep.”
 Willys would eventually copyright the name, giving us Jeep.

 Fort Holabird closed in 1973.
 A light industrial complex is on the site today.
 But in the center is a park.
 And in the park is the very hill where those prototypes were put through their arduous paces.